 Rules / Responsibilities

-The diversity committee shall consist of sixteen members.
+The diversity committee shall consist of seventeen members.

-(a) Six tenure-track faculty selected by the faculty council.
+- Six faculty selected by the faculty council.

-(a) The executive vice president and provost, or designee.
+- The executive vice president and provost or designee.

-(b) The associate vice president for human resources, or designee.
+- The associate vice president for human resources or designee.

 The committee shall study issues that relate to the implementation of the university nondiscriminatory policy.
 It shall recommend policies that foster an environment of civility, tolerance, and mutual respect.
 It shall perform the following functions with appropriate administrative support from the office of academic affairs and the office of human resources.